ldlsegovia/organizer/README.md

 MyOrganizer.new.skip_default_filters(:filter1, :filter2).organize
 ```

+> Remember: skip_default_filters can't be chained like other methods (filter_by, sort_by), it needs to be called first.

 #### `#filter`

 Allows you to define conditions that will not be initially evaluated but user may activate later.